cesarvr/blog/content/post/istio-2.md

 ## Server

-To write our "Proxy" container using JavaScript/Node.js, we can start by creating a TCP server using a raw [Posix/Socket](http://man7.org/linux/man-pages/man2/socket.2.html).
+To write our "Proxy" using JavaScript/Node.js, we can start by creating a TCP server using a raw [Posix/Socket](http://man7.org/linux/man-pages/man2/socket.2.html).

 ```js
 var net = require('net')